-VII.
+Data Retrieved from: Thurston County Assessor’s parcel data (March 2024), TRPC (2017), CPED internal data (2024)

+County programs are only one mechanism to preserve agricultural, forest, and other habitat lands in Thurston County—acquisitions and easements are also funded by federal, state, non-profit, and private sources.
+In addition, 260 acres have been acquired in support of the Thurston County Habitat Conservation Plan, with more acquisitions and working lands easements to be established over the next 30 years.
+While the HCP acreage acquired at the time of this Comprehensive Plan update consists only of new reserves, conservation grazing will be applied, to the extent practicable, as a means of invasive plant control.

+VIII.
 GOALS, OBJECTIVES AND POLICIES

 AGRICULTURAL RESOURCES – Goals, Objectives and Policies

 GOAL 1: PRESERVE AGRICULTURAL LAND IN ORDER TO ENSURE AN ADEQUATE LAND BASE FOR LONG-TERM FARM USE.
-(This applies to all agricultural land, including AREAS outside of Agriculture of Long-Term Commercial Significance)

-OBJECTIVE A: Conserve (no net loss) and enhance agricultural lands for long-term farming use.
+OBJECTIVE A: Conserve and enhance agricultural lands for long-term farming use, including those outside of agricultural lands of long-term commercial significance.

 POLICIES:

-Residential uses adjacent to farms should be developed in a manner which minimizes potential conflicts and reduces unnecessary conversion of farmland.
+New residential uses adjacent to existing farms should be developed in a manner which minimizes potential conflicts and reduces unnecessary conversion of farmland.
 The use of “cluster” development patterns should not result in increased density adjacent to existing farms, and should ensure that resource use parcels intended for agricultural use can be reasonably farmed.

-Commercial farmland owners should be encouraged to retain their lands in commercial farm production and enroll their land in the Open Space- Farm and Agriculture Tax Program.
+Commercial farmland owners will be encouraged to retain their lands in commercial farm production and enroll their land in the Open Space Farm and Agriculture Tax Program.

-Farmland owners no longer meeting commercial requirements for current use agriculture should be encouraged to enroll their land in the Open Space Tax Program as Farm and Agricultural Conservation Land.
+Farmland owners no longer meeting commercial requirements for current use agriculture will be encouraged to enroll their land in the Open Space Tax Program as Farm and Agricultural Conservation Land.

-In order to reduce development pressure on the farm and rural areas, future development should be directed toward designated growth areas where existing and planned services can more easily accommodate growth.
+In order to reduce development pressure on farms in rural areas, future development should be directed toward designated growth areas where existing and planned services can more easily accommodate growth.
 Outside these growth areas, densities should remain low.

+Consider new incentives to encourage clustering on rural residential lands that overlap with prime farmland soils and have active farms to further conserve prime farmland soils for future agricultural operations that are not already protected as long-term agriculture.

+Consider a new agricultural zone that applies to agricultural lands located outside of the long-term agriculture designation that protects underlying agriculture soils and existing operations from incompatible adjacent uses and development pressures and maintains and enhances agricultural viability.

 Agricultural lands within the Nisqually Valley should be given a high priority for protection by means customized to the Valley's unique characteristics.
 Agricultural lands within the Nisqually Subarea should be protected from the encroachment of existing and potential residences within the valley and along the adjacent wooded hillsides.

-The County should continue to develop innovative strategies for the conservation of farmland.
-Strategies such as rural cluster subdivisions, Purchase of Development Rights (PDR), Transfer of Development Rights (TDR), conservation easements, and the Voluntary Stewardship Program should continue to be implemented throughout the county.
+Continue to develop innovative strategies for the conservation of farmland and to encourage farmers to stay in agriculture.
+Strategies such as rural cluster subdivisions, Purchase of Development Rights (PDR), Transfer of Development Rights (TDR), conservation easements including HCP working lands easements, and the Voluntary Stewardship Program should continue to be implemented throughout the county.

-The County should work with conservation groups and farmland owners to encourage participation in voluntary programs for the conservation of agricultural and working lands.
+Work with conservation groups and farmland owners to encourage participation in voluntary programs for the conservation of agricultural and working lands.

-Purchase of Development Rights (PDR) and Transfer of Development Rights (TDR) Programs should be utilized as incentives for farmers to stay in agriculture on agricultural lands within the County to ensure that agricultural and working lands stay available for such uses.

-OBJECTIVE B: Encourage and educate the community about the value of the county's agricultural resources.
+OBJECTIVE B: Educate the community about the value of the county's agricultural resources and encourage community support of agriculture.

 POLICIES:

-The county should encourage the schools and the media to provide more information on the special problems, potential, and importance of local agriculture to all citizens.
+Encourage schools, local organizations, and the media to provide more information on the importance of local agriculture to all community members and special problems agricultural operators can run into.